Are you looking for the latest blogging statistics, trends, and data?

 Blogging is no longer the only way that people can share their thoughts online.
 Social media, podcasts, and forums have all given internet users more ways to connect with one another.

-Despite this, the blogging industry takes up a third of the web, and WordPress powers 43% of all websites.
+Despite this, the blogging industry takes up a third of the web, and WordPress powers over 43% of all websites.
 This shows that people are still writing posts and that WordPress is still the best blogging platform.

 For more information on why WordPress has such a big market share, see our guide on the most important reasons to use WordPress.